Home » Cookies » Toll House Cookies

 Toll House Cookies

-Toll house cookies are a classic cookie that everyone loves!
-It's filled with two types of chocolate and lots of pecans, it's soft and has just the right amount of sweetness!
+Toll house cookies are classic cookies that everyone loves!
+They are filled with two types of chocolate and lots of pecans, are soft and have just the right amount of sweetness!

-Summer’s here, and with that comes bbqs, summer parties and cottaging.
-A few weeks ago friends of mine had a little summer solstice party in their backyard.
-I thought it would be a fun idea to bring a hostess gift that everyone could enjoy, like my toll house cookies!
 This recipe comes from my dessert company Simply Sweet and they were my most popular cookie.
-I even sold the cookie dough in rolls to bake at home.
+I even sold the Toll House cookie dough in rolls to bake at home.

 Ingredients